Katy mentors and educates young professionals and helps those beginning their careers and financial journeys to make informed decisions.

-For the purposes of this guide 5 years is the timeline used to save up for a down payment.
+For the purposes of this guide 5 years is the timeline to save up for a down payment.
 With a stable income and a solid budget, 5 years is a realistic timeline for many people to save up for their first house.

-Establish an Emergency Fund Before Saving
+Step 1: Establish an Emergency Fund

 How are you going to pay for a $500-$2,000 financial emergency?
 Do you have an emergency fund built for exactly that purpose, or will you be dipping into a partial down payment fund or borrowing money to cover it?

-Many people approach this problem by saying, I'll use my down payment savings as an emergency fund if I need it.
-There's nothing wrong with dipping into down payment savings to get you out of a bad financial situation especially if you would have to borrow to cover it otherwise.
+Many people approach this problem by saying, "I'll use my down payment savings as an emergency fund if I need it."
+There's nothing wrong with dipping into down payment savings to get you out of a bad financial situation, especially if you would have to borrow to cover it otherwise.

-To avoid the mistake of mixing emergency fund and house savings, get separate accounts for each.
+To avoid the mistake of mixing emergency funds and house savings, get separate accounts for each.
 You will be able to clearly see which fund is for what purpose and whether you are able to pull the trigger on buying a house yet.

-Budget for Monthly Expenses
+Step 2: Budget for Current Expenses

 Establishing a budget that predicts all your monthly expenses and monthly income is the only way to predict how much you can save each month.
 The more accurate your monthly budget is, the more likely you'll be able to reach your desired saving goal each month.

-Decide How Much You Need for a House
+Step 3: Decide How Much You Need for a House

-You don't want to have to dip into your emergency fund to cover housing during the move because you forgot to calculate it in your 5 year plan.
+You don't want to have to dip into your emergency fund to cover housing during the move because you forgot to calculate it in your five-year plan.
 The total might seem like a lot right now!
-Don't let the sticker shock frighten you too much, that's why you're allowing yourself 5 years to plan for it.
+Don't let the sticker shock frighten you too much; that's why you're allowing yourself five years to plan for it.

-See the table below for common house costs and the amount per month you would need to save assuming a 10% down payment and a 3% closing cost estimate.
+See the table below for common house costs and the amount per month you would need to save, assuming a 10% down payment and a 3% closing cost estimate.

-Monthly Savings Required for Common House Costs
+Monthly Savings Required for House Costs

-Why Take 5 Years to Save for a House?
+How Long to Save for a House?

 Consistency is Key for Saving Large Amounts

-Save Up For a Down Payment Faster
+How to Save Up For a Down Payment Faster

 Earn Extra Income